Road Closure at 801 Broadway Parking Garage

 About the Trauma Training Academy

 The Trauma Training Academy (TTA) was developed in 2007 to provide evidence supported and trauma informed training and consultation services to mental health professionals, service providers and organizations.
 Each course integrates the most recent research and trends, cultural considerations and practical interventions easily implemented into clinical and other natural settings.
 Our expert faculty have presented on local, regional and national fronts.
 The TTA has an extensive portfolio of innovative and well-established practices in the field of childhood traumatic stress.
 Training or consultation requests can be tailored to meet the specific needs of an agency or target audience.
-The Family Center at Kennedy Krieger Institute is authorized by the Maryland State Board of Social Work Examiners, the Maryland State Board of Examiners of Psychologists and the Maryland State Board of Professional Counselors and Therapists as a sponsor of Continuing Education Units.
+The Family Center at Kennedy Krieger Institute is authorized by the Maryland State Board of Social Work Examiners as a sponsor of Continuing Education Units.
+Our trainings qualify for Continuing Education Units accepted by the Maryland Board of Examiners of Psychologists, Maryland State Board of Professional Counselors and Therapists and the Maryland Board of Social Work Examiners.

 About the Family Center: